The Smithsonian Institution Fellowship Program

-- A fellowship may not be awarded to any person who has been employed by or under contract to the Institution in the previous year without the prior approval of the Office of Fellowships.
+- A fellowship may not be awarded to any person who has been employed by or under contract to the Institution in the previous year without the prior approval of the Office of Fellowships (see FAQ below).

-- Applications must be received by January 15th via SOLAA
+- Applications must be received no later than 11:59 pm EST on December 1, 2016 via SOLAA

 - You should correspond with your proposed Smithsonian advisor(s) as you prepare your proposal (being sure to discuss potential research costs) with your proposed advisor(s) before submitting your application